|

 ![]() | |

-Overview of the Gumbel, Logistic, Loglogistic and Gamma Distributions The new version of Weibull++, version 7, introduces four more life distributions in addition to the Weibull-Bayesian distribution discussed in the previous issue of HotWire.
+Overview of the Gumbel, Logistic, Loglogistic and Gamma Distributions Weibull++ introduces four more life distributions in addition to the Weibull-Bayesian distribution discussed in the previous issue of HotWire.
 These are the Gumbel, logistic, loglogistic and Gamma distributions.
-In this article, we present an overview of the new distributions and discuss some of their characteristics and applications.
+In this article, we present an overview of these distributions and discuss some of their characteristics and applications.

 1 - The Gumbel Distribution The pdf of the Gumbel distribution is given by: